 The Execute Package Task allows us to call other packages present in SQL Server, File System, and Packages present in the same project as a part of its execution.
 In this article, we are executing Packages present in the SQL Server using SSIS Execute Package Task.

-In this example, we are going to execute the SSIS Aggregate Transformation Package stored inside the SQL Server using the Execute Package Task.
+In this example, we will execute the SSIS Aggregate Transformation Package stored inside the SQL Server using the Execute Package Task.
 We already explained this Aggregate Transformation in Basic Mode.
 So, Please refer to it.

 The screenshot below shows that we have already published the Aggregate Transformation in the MSDB database.

-You can see below screenshot the [Aggregate Transformation Basic Mode] table is empty.
-If not, Please truncate the table using T-SQL or add Execute SQL Task.
+You can see screenshot below the [Aggregate Transformation Basic Mode] table is empty.
+If not, Please truncate the table using T-SQL or add an Execute SQL Task.

 Execute Packages in SQL Server using SSIS Execute Package Task Example

-Drag and drop the Execute Package Task from the toolbox to Control Flow Region.
+Drag and drop the Execute Package Task from the toolbox to the Control Flow Region.

 Double-click on the Execute Package Task to configure the package.
 In the General Tab, we can change the name and description.
 As of now, we changed the name to Execute Package Task from SQL Server.